The European Commission has launched the 2019 Call for Applications for The 'Altiero Spinelli Prize for Outreach'.

 - non-governmental legal entities established and based in an EU Member State.

 The contest is not open to public authorities.
-This means that public administration authority at national, regional or local/municipal level cannot apply.
+This means that public administration authorities at national, regional or local/municipal level cannot apply.

 Yes, as long as it is established and based in an EU Member State.
 It can be a university established under public or private law.